astropy/astroquery/docs/esasky/esasky.rst

 almost the same way except that one has catalogs as input and output and the other one has mission names and observations as input and output.

-For catalogs, the query returns a maximum of 2000 sources per mission.
+For catalogs, the query returns a maximum of 2000 sources per mission by default.
+However, this can be modified by the row_limit parameter.
+You can set the parameter to -1, which will result in the maximum number of sources (currently 100 000).
 To account for observation errors, this method will search for any sources within 5 arcsec from the object.